 A simple solution to build a wood and metal fence…

 Perimtec offers FenceTrac metal frame fence kits available in black or custom color options.

-A complete package comes with posts, frames, gates and infill.
+Your complete fence package comes with fence posts, frames, gates and infill.
 (Or you can use your own infill)

 Save a ton of time and a lot of hassle by ordering a fence kit from us.